How Insurance Works

 By spreading the costs among the group members, you are protected if your care costs more than the amount you actually paid in premiums.

 Health insurance policies vary in their purchase price and in the percentage of the costs of services they’ll pay.
 Understanding how your health insurance works is your responsibility.
 It's your framework to help you manage choices and costs.

-Premium: Your membership fee.
-The amount you pay to be covered by your health insurance plan.
+Premium: The amount you pay for your health insurance coverage.

 Coinsurance: The percentage of costs of a covered health care service you pay (20%, for example) after you have paid your deductible.